jcnelson/vdev/README.md

 Dependencies
 -----------

 There are two binaries in vdev:  the hotplug daemon vdevd, and the userspace filesystem vdevfs.
 You can use one without the other.
+If you only intend to replace udevd, you can ignore vdevfs.

 To build vdevd, you'll need:
 * libc